Parallel Logical Measurements via Quantum Code Surgery: The parallel measurement procedure

 \subsection{Measuring Pauli products}

 Measuring logical Pauli products in parallel is a straightforward extension of the scheme outlined above to measure individual logical Paulis in parallel.
-This is because we can separate all logicals included in a parallel measurements onto disjoint support by brute-force branching, and then applying universal adapters to the graphs introduced by the gauging measurement leaves Tanner graph connectivity unaffected elsewhere in the code, see figure~\ref{fig:logical_branching_adapters}.
+The extension is straightforward because we can separate all logicals included in a set of parallel measurements onto disjoint supports by brute-force branching, and then applying universal adapters to the graphs introduced by the gauging measurement leaves Tanner graph connectivity unaffected elsewhere in the code, see Figure~\ref{fig:logical_branching_adapters}.

-\begin{theorem} Let $Q$ be a CSS quantum LDPC code, with a chosen basis of logical operators given by Lemma~\ref{lem:rep_basis} and representatives given by Lemma~\ref{lem:Y_basis}.
-We can simultaneously measure any Pauli product operators on $t$ different logical qubits on $Q$ while retaining fault-distance and the LDPC property.
-Letting $\omega$ be the maximum representative weight of logical terms to be measured, this uses $\CO\big(t\omega(\log t + \log^3 \omega)\big)$ new data qubits and checks. \end{theorem} \proof To measure Pauli products, we first repeat the procedure as described in Lemma~\ref{lem:Y_measurements}, branching each logical operator term in each product and then performing gauging logical measurements.
-Now, we also initialise adapters on the ports, between the logicals on leaves with which we would like to measure products.
+\begin{theorem} Let $Q$ be a stabiliser quantum LDPC code, with a chosen basis of logical operators given by Lemma~\ref{lem:rep_basis}.
+We can simultaneously measure any logically disjoint Pauli products on $t$ logical qubits on $Q$ while retaining fault-distance and the LDPC property.
+Letting $\omega$ be the maximum representative weight of logical terms to be measured, this uses $\CO\big(t\omega(\log t + \log^3 \omega)\big)$ new data qubits and checks. \end{theorem} \proof To measure Pauli products, we first repeat the procedure from Lemma~\ref{lem:stab_measurements}, branching each logical operator term in each product and then performing gauging logical measurements.
+Now, we also introduce adapters between the measurement graphs for operators whose products are being measured.
 By Theorem~\ref{thm:adapters} constructing adapters to make a single Pauli product preserves the desiderata of Theorem~\ref{thm:desiderata}, and so fault-distance and the LDPC property.
-As each logical appears only once in any given product to be measured, by the assumption that we are measuring $t$ terms on different logical qubits, there are at most two adapters initialised on the ports of any logical, so the LDPC property is preserved for arbitrary sized products.
+As each logical appears only once in any given product to be measured, by the assumption that we are measuring $t$ terms on different logical qubits, there are at most two adapters connected to any measurement graph, so the LDPC property is preserved for arbitrary sized products.
 Similarly, each of the Pauli product measurements acts on disjoint sets of logicals, so the fault-distance of Lemma~\ref{lem:gauging_fault_tolerance} carries through.
 The addition of universal adapters does not change the asymptotic space overhead, so the result follows. \endproof

-Note that $\omega$ is the largest representative weight of a given Pauli term ($\overline{X}$, $\overline{Y}$ or $\overline{Z}$) included in the measurement, not the largest representative weight of a measured Pauli product.
+Note that $\omega$ is the largest representative weight of a given Pauli term ($\bar{X}$, $\bar{Y}$ or $\bar{Z}$) included in the measurement, not the largest representative weight of a measured Pauli product.